Please read our terms and conditions if you are entering the Mark Murphy Ugly Duck competition.

 1 Entry is open to all UK residents (including Channel Islands and the Isle of Man), except BBC employees or those of its affiliates and their close relatives or any person connected to the competition.
 Proof of age, identity and eligibility may be requested.
 Listeners cannot enter the competition if they have been a winner of Mark Murphy's Ugly Duck competition within the previous 90 days.

-3 During the show, a song lyric, recorded by members of the public, will be read out on-air.
-Listeners can enter the competition, following the instructions given out on-air, by calling the number: 01473 212121.
+3 During the show, an archive clip of Ipswich Town commentary will be played out on-air.
+Listeners can enter the competition to find out "Who's goal is it" following the instructions given out on-air, by calling the number: 0800 141 2121.
 Standard geographic charges from landlines and mobiles will apply.
 No other method of entry will be accepted.
 Only one entry is allowed per listener.
 Please ask permission from the bill-payer before entering.

 4 The competition is only open during the times announced on-air.
 Entries received outside these times will not be registered but will still be charged.
 The opening and closing times may change so please listen to announcements during the show.

 5 After the competition closes, a winner will be randomly selected from all the entries that correctly identified the answer from the clue given.
-The winner will be announced on-air during show at 11:55 and will be expected to go on-air at around that time.
+The winner will be announced on-air during the show at 13:40 and will be expected to go on-air at around that time.

 8 The prize will be as advertised during the show and will usually consist of a Mark Murphy Ugly Duck and tickets to an event.